 There were no other areas of racial or ethnic concentration in the Village, as of the latest federal data.

-One proposed Oak Leyden Facility Improvement CILA group home improvement is in census tract 8125, an area of racial concentration.
-One proposed UCP Seguin Facility Improvement CILA group home improvement is in census tract 8131, an area of racial concentration.
+Oak Leyden is an agency with a proposed Public Facilities Improvements project.
+The proposed Oak Leyden Facility Improvement CILA group home is in census tract 8125, an area of racial concentration.

 Concentrations of LMI Persons and Minority Persons